-The following figure shows an example of how natural language input is parsed into proposed queries.
-First, the user enters the fragment last logged in user and clicks Search.
+The following figure shows an example of how Interact uses the natural language parser to propose valid queries based on user input.
+First, the user enters the fragment last loggedlast logged in user and clicks Search.
 In response, Interact returns a list of queries cast in valid syntax.

-- one or more sensor names in the get clause.
+- One or more sensor names (such as Last Logged In User) in the get clause

-In essence, a sensor is a script that is executed on an endpoint to compute a response to a Tanium question.
-Sensors are distributed to clients during registration.
-Sensors enable you to ask questions about:
+A sensor is a script that runs on an endpoint to compute a response to a Tanium question.

 - Running applications and processes